trustfractal/id-integration-docs/README.md

 #### Expected Response

 Fractal ID expects your server to reply with response code `2xx` to identify successful delivery.
 All response codes outside this range, including `3xx` codes, will indicate to Fractal ID that you did not receive the webhook.

+Fractal ID will make sure to send notification successfully at least once to the client.
+There is a possibility of receiving the same successful webhook notification multiple times, but in very rare cases.

 #### Retrying sending notifications